-Genome editing was performed by injecting nuclear-localized Cas9 (PNA Bio) preincubated at 37°C for 10 min with either a single guide RNA (sgRNA) generated by in vitro transcription (SP6 RNA Polymerase, New England BioLabs) or hybridized crRNA/tracrRNA (IDT), as well as an oligonucleotide or PCR-amplified homology repair template, into the C. elegans distal gonad.
-Screening for plates with successfully edited F1 animals was performed using either dpy-10 co-CRISPR93-94 or the pRF4 plasmid used as a co-injection marker.
+Genome editing was performed by injecting nuclear-localized Cas9 (PNA Bio) preincubated at 37°C for 10 min with either a single-guide RNA (sgRNA) generated by in vitro transcription (SP6 RNA Polymerase, New England BioLabs) or hybridized crRNA/tracrRNA

+(IDT), as well as an oligonucleotide or PCR-amplified homology repair template, into the C. elegans distal gonad.
+Screening for plates with successfully edited F1 animals was performed using either dpy-10 co-CRISPR or the pRF4 plasmid used as a co-injection marker.
 All plasmids were purified from bacterial culture using QIAprep Spin Miniprep Kit (Qiagen) and all PCR products were generated with Phusion® High-Fidelity DNA Polymerase (New England BioLabs) and purified using NucleoSpin Gel and PCR Clean-up Kit (Macherey-Nagel).
-Alleles generated by genome editing are schematized in Figures 3A (sid-1), S2 (deps-1, mut-16, sid-2, rme-2, sid-1, rde-1, sid-5, and sid-3), S3B (rme-2), S5A (sid-1), and S8C (W09B7.2/F07B7.2 (sdg-1)), and oligonucleotides used are in Table S2.
+Alleles generated by genome editing are schematized in Fig. 4a (sid-1), Fig. 5a (sid-1), Extended Data Fig. 1d (rme-2), Extended Data Fig. 3 (deps-1, mut-16, sid-2, rme-2, sid-1, rde-1, sid-5, and sid-3), Extended Data Fig. 6a (sid-1), and Extended Data Fig. 8c (W09B7.2/F07B7.2 (sdg-1)), and oligonucleotides used are in Extended Data Table 4.

 To delete the rme-2 coding sequence: Two sgRNAs targeting the start and end of the rme-2 coding sequence were in vitro transcribed from a SP6 transcription template amplified from pDD162 (Addgene #47549) using primers P42 (start sgRNA) or P43 (end sgRNA) as forward primers and P40 as a universal reverse primer.
 An sgRNA targeting dpy-10 for co-CRISPR was also in vitro transcribed using a similar template amplified from pDD162 with primers P39 and P40.
 All sgRNAs were purified using organic extraction, were precipitated using ethanol, and resuspended in water prior to injection.
 Injection into HC196 with all sgRNAs, Cas9 and the homology repair templates for rme-2 (P44) and dpy-10 (P41), and screening for edited animals were performed as described above.
-Genotyping for rme-2(del) was performed using a triplex PCR with primers P45-P47 to isolate AMJ1120 and one other isolate and the rme-2 deletion was verified using Sanger sequencing.
+Genotyping for rme-2(deletion) was performed using a triplex PCR with primers P45-P47 to isolate AMJ1120 and one other isolate and the rme-2 deletion was verified using Sanger sequencing.
 AMJ1120 was crossed with N2 males to isolate AMJ1131.
+AMJ1131 males were crossed with EG6787 and AMJ471 hermaphrodites to isolate AMJ1146 and AMJ1204 animals, respectively.

-To delete the sid-1 coding sequence: Injection of crRNAs targeting the start (P59) and end (P52) of the sid-1 coding sequence (IDT), tracrRNA, Cas9, a sid-1(del) homology repair template (P60) and pRF4 into N2 and AMJ1372, and subsequent screening were performed as described above.
-Genotyping for sid-1(del) was performed using triplex PCR with primers P9, P54 and P55 to isolate AMJ1324 and one other independent isolate from N2 and AMJ1479-AMJ1482 from AMJ1372.
+To delete the sid-1 coding sequence: Injection of crRNAs targeting the start (P59) and end (P52) of the sid-1 coding sequence (IDT), tracrRNA, Cas9, a sid-1 (deletion) homology repair template (P60) and pRF4 into N2 and AMJ1372, and subsequent screening were performed as described above.
+Genotyping for sid-1 (deletion) was performed using triplex PCR with primers P8, P54 and P55 to isolate AMJ1324 and one other independent isolate from N2 and AMJ1479-AMJ1482 from AMJ1372.
 The sid-1 deletion was verified by Sanger sequencing in all isolates.
 AMJ1324 was crossed with AMJ1131 males to create AMJ1366.

-To delete the sid-2 coding sequence: Injection of crRNAs targeting the start (P71) and end (P72) of the sid-2 coding sequence (IDT), tracrRNA, Cas9, a sid-2(del) homology repair template (P73) and pRF4 into N2, and subsequent screening were performed as described above.
-Genotyping for sid-2(del) was performed using triplex PCR with primers P74-P76 to isolate AMJ1368 and one other independent isolate.
+To delete the sid-2 coding sequence: Injection of crRNAs targeting the start (P71) and end (P72) of the sid-2 coding sequence (IDT), tracrRNA, Cas9, a sid-2(deletion) homology repair template (P73) and pRF4 into N2, and subsequent screening were performed as described above.
+Genotyping for sid-2(deletion) was performed using triplex PCR with primers P74-P76 to isolate AMJ1368 and one other independent isolate.
 The sid-2 deletion was verified by Sanger sequencing in both isolates.
 AMJ1368 was crossed with AMJ1324 males to create AMJ1380.